Weedland FAQ

 How do I clean my bong?

 Isopropyl alcohol (91% or higher) and coarse salt.
 Pour both in, cover the openings, shake vigorously.
-The salt acts as an abrasive, the alcohol dissolves resin.
+Salt acts as an abrasive, alcohol dissolves resin.

-For stubborn buildup, let it soak for a few hours.
-Rinse thoroughly with warm water.
-Let it dry completely before using.
+Stubborn buildup: let it soak a few hours.
+Rinse thoroughly, let it dry completely before using.

-Some people use specialized bong cleaners.
-ISO and salt work just as well and cost almost nothing.
+ISO and salt work as well as any specialized cleaner and cost almost nothing.

 Papers or cones?